MichaelsonT/PyGames/Space Dodge/README.md

 To play the game, you just need to double-click the main.py.

-I haven't coded any High Scores, but you can keep track of the time you survived and compare with your friends :D!
+I haven't coded any High Scores, but you can keep track of the time you survived and compare with your friends 🤩!

 Keep coming back to see more features.